bharatpatel7/justPrediction/README.md

 ---

 ## Future Improvements
+- Add scripts for all 2025 races as the season progresses.
 - Incorporate additional features such as weather data, tire strategies, and car performance metrics.
-- Use data from multiple races to improve model generalization.
+- Use data from multiple seasons to improve model generalization.
 - Explore advanced machine learning models like neural networks for better predictions.

 ---